 Today will be a quick post with some Jumpstart tips as we get ready for our Jumpstart 4 Women Kick Off.
 Are you ready?
-This starts May 1st, 2019.
+This starts on September 30th.
 Go here for the official announcement.

 I’ll make it short and sweet. (not sugary sweet) (although sugar is tempting) (no, don’t think about it) (come on, willpower) (you can do it) (where was I?)
 Right.
 Sugar free detox tips coming right up…

 Your mother told you to.
 Dr. Oz says it’s good.
 Health magazines are always harping on it.
 Why won’t they just leave you alone?

 Usually, I’m the worst at drinking water.
 Now I’m going to nag you, too?
 Uh, yeah!
 Because you’re going to be drinking a lot of water.
 With no sugary soda, no fruit juices, no diet sodas…what on earth will you drink?
 Yep water.
 Water will also help you stay fuller longer.
 This is important because the next tip is…

 Who me?
 Grumpy, crabby, irritable?
 Nooo get serious.
 I’m a sweetheart when I’m starving.
 You too?

 Okay maybe I act a little angry at the world when I’ve starved myself of all of my favorite foods – but nawww – don’t be afraid of me even though it may seem like I’ll bite your head off for popping a few M&Ms in front of me.
 No really, come a little closer.